Beringer Tame Blog

 Tips And Advice

-The market is saturated with job seekers and employers are flooded with more CVs than they possibly shake the proverbial stick at.
+The ecommerce recruitment market is saturated with job seekers and employers are flooded with more CVs than they possibly shake the proverbial stick at.

 We've noticed that many jobs are getting 3x if not 4x as many applications as the same time last year.
-This puts pressure on candidates, hiring managers and recruiters.
+This puts pressure on candidates, hiring managers and ecommerce recruitment agents.

 As ecommerce grows, so will the jobs within the sector.
 You need to be ready to showcase your skills and experience to the world - whether your an expert in organic search or a PPC whizz, a marketplace manager or a digital diva, you need to be able to prove that you are the person they're looking for - the one who will ultimately drive their business forward!